av150297/PicturePerfect/Readme.md

 SET environment variable \$GOPATH="path_to/e2eproject/Backend/src

+For setting database

-Create the "pictureperfect" database in mysql
+1. Create the "pictureperfect" database in mysql
-Change the database usename and password in \$GOPATH/API/Catalogue/DAO/moviedao/movieConstants.go
+2. Change the database usename and password in \$GOPATH/API/Catalogue/DAO/moviedao/movieConstants.go
+3. Comment mapURL() line and uncomment the TMDB api function
+4. build the project and run it
+5. Undo the comments after database population

 Third party go packages: